Classification of Group Actions Extended to Symplectic Deformation Quantizations: Classification of Extended Group Actions

-We will show that the above sequence induces an exact sequence of groups on global sections.
+Note first that $\D$ is well-defined since $d\left(g^{-1}\nabla g\right)=\nabla\left(g^{-1}\nabla g\right)=-\left(g^{-1}\nabla g\right)^2=0$.
+The proof follows from the decomposition \eqref{decompG} and the fact that de Rham cohomology vanishes locally. \end{proof} We will show that the above sequence induces an exact sequence of groups on global sections.
 Note that this means we should prove surjectivity of $\D$.
 To do this we will use \v{C}ech cohomology and some facts about rings of formal power series.
-So let us fix a good cover $\mathcal{U}=\{U_i\}_{i\in J}$ and recall that for smooth manifolds this choice will not play a role.
+So let us fix a good cover $\mathcal{U}=\{U_i\}_{i\in J}$ and recall that for smooth manifolds this choice will not play a significant role.
 Recall also that $\AH\left(M\right)$ and $C^\infty\left(M\right)\hhbar$ are complete with respect to the $\hbar$-adic topology.
-This topology is given by the norm $\norm{f}=2^{-k}$, where $k$ is the smallest non-negative integer such that $f_k\neq0$, it satisfies the (in)equalities $\norm{f+g}\leq\max\{\norm{f},\norm{g}\}$ and $\norm{fg}=\norm{f}\norm{g}$.
-We have the following fact (see chapter 3 of \cite{AC}). \begin{lemma} Suppose $R$ is a commutative unital ring that contains a copy of the rationals then \\$\left(\hbar R\hhbar,+\right)\simeq\left(1+\hbar R\hhbar,\cdot\right)$ by the maps